jacalder42/concord-saga-canon/canon/pov/trip_pov.md

 - who needs grounding
 - who needs to be seen without being exposed

 Her perception prioritizes **people-in-rooms**, not outcomes.
-Meaning emerges from proximity, timing, and tone.
+Meaning emerges from proximity, timing, and tone — never from explanation.

 ---